Choosing where to study

 British Universities & Colleges Sports (BUCS)

 BUCS also aims to help students get into sports.
-It works with member institutions to help get more students active – whether through competitive sport or activities to support wellbeing.
-It also aims to influence decision-making, advocating for the positive impact of sport on students' experience and achievement.
+It works with its members to help get more students active – whether through competitive sport or activities to support wellbeing.
+It aims to influence decision-makers by collecting evidence of how sport helps students, especially in their studies.
+BUCS works with the Complete University Guide to gather information on university sport throughout the UK each year.

 Scottish Student Sport (SSS)